alotofpeople - stock.adobe.com

 "It was a bit of a surprise, but I did think about it, and it actually makes sense," said Maarten Smeets, vice president of cloud at PaaS provider Mendix, which uses GitLab's DevSecOps pipelines and consolidated its observability tooling onto Datadog three years ago.
 "Datadog is looking for a bigger footprint, especially in enterprises, and for them, shifting to the left in the application development process makes a lot of sense because it also drives consumption [of Datadog's application performance monitoring tools]. ...
 It would also give them access to assets they normally do not have access to by default, like code repositories and pipelines."

 Smeets said he could also see the potential benefit of pushing Datadog's observability alerts and findings back to developers at the design phase of applications, fully closing the DevOps feedback loop.
-But whether he would deploy such a combined toolset would depend heavily on what the integration process looks like, he said.
+But whether he would deploy such a combined tool set would depend heavily on what the integration process looks like, he said.

 "It would be worth looking into," Smeets said.
 "But the best value Datadog brings us is reducing incident triage time.
-If I can bring that back to point to an actual code change, module or infrastructure as code bit directly, that would be very helpful."
+If I can bring that back to point to an actual code change, module or infrastructure-as-code bit directly, that would be very helpful."

 Another GitLab user said he hoped that being combined into a larger entity would help the DevSecOps vendor lower its prices to beat Microsoft and GitHub.

-"So far we have most of our custom tooling built on GitLab, but those can be moved to GitHub easily if required," said Anuj Tyagi, a senior site reliability manager at a communications company he requested not be named.
+"So far we have most of our custom tooling built on GitLab, but those can be moved to GitHub easily if required," said Anuj Tyagi, a senior site reliability engineer at a communications company he requested not be named.
 "GitHub offers a lot of features in [its] free tier because [it] can afford to minimize [its] profits after the Microsoft acquisition.
 They are trying to break competitors.
 Jenkins is already considered old. ...
 GitLab is on sale now.
 So, slowly they are winning the race for future."

 A merger with Datadog "can be [beneficial], if they make changes in licensing and features," Tyagi said.